anvilproject/anvil-portal/content/learn/data-analysts/the-r-bioconductor-anvil-package.md

 ### FAQs

 - Persistent disk mounted at
   - R / Jupyter: `/home/jupyter-user/notebooks`
   - RStudio: `/home/rstudio`
 - Startup script or custom docker file for 'sudo'-like access, and for complete reproducibility

 ## Workshop Activities

 ### Setup

-- Log in to [AnVIL](https://anvil.terra.bio) using the email address you used to register for the course, and navigate (via the HAMBURGER) to Workspaces.
+- Log in to [AnVIL](https://anvil.terra.bio) using the email address you used to register for the course and navigate (via the HAMBURGER) to Workspaces.
 - If you cloned the Bioconductor-Workshop-Popup workspace last week, delete it now.
   <figure-styles shadowless=true>
   ![Delete Cloned Bioconductor Workshop Popup](_images/package-delete-clone.png)